Delivering Notice Across State Lines

 Service of process may be made upon the foreign personal representative by registered or certified mail, addressed to his last reasonably ascertainable address, requesting a return receipt signed by addressee only.
 Notice by ordinary first class mail is sufficient if registered or certified mail service to the addressee is unavailable.

-A.R.S. § 14-4303(A)If certified mail is not an option, the statute allows ordinary first-class mail.
-Service can also be made using any other method that Arizona law allows for serving either the representative or the decedent as if the decedent were still alive.
-This flexibility prevents procedural roadblocks from stalling legitimate estate matters.
+Service can also use any method the law allows for serving the representative or the decedent as if still alive.
+This flexibility prevents delays in legitimate estate matters.

 A Minimum Response Window